 What happens when you put purple shampoo on dry hair?

 Many people are saying it will quickly remove any of the yellow or gold tones from your hair rather than using it on wet hair.
-And while this may be true, your end result will likely be a blotchy, uneven mess rather.
+And while this may be true, your end result will likely be a blotchy, uneven mess rather than beautiful blonde hair.